 As I thought about this, I thought how real this is, and that life is meant to be lived.
 Everyone is meant to be happy, whether you have a disability or not.

 I thought about my own personal career history.
 The jobs where I have had people that were great mentors or had fun, and I was able to contribute and make a difference, were the jobs that I achieved the most success.
 This only makes sense, right?
 Because when we’re happy with what we’re doing, it isn’t work at all, it’s making a positive contribution to a long-range outcome.

 As I got to know people at the conference and started working with other people in groups, the concepts of having fun and making a difference became real.

 I had the opportunity to be part of the Rising Leaders Academy.
-I attended as part of the Career Link Mentoring Program.
+I attended as part of the Rising Leaders Mentoring Program.
 It wasn’t until the conference nearly ended that I realized this was more than a networking event that brought people together who had disabilities to recruit them to work with companies that wanted to hire people with disabilities.
 It was so much more.